ibm-cloud-docs/data-virtualization/ha.md

 {: #ha_v2_ha}
 -->

 High availability disaster recovery (HADR) on the {{site.data.keyword.dv_short}} Enterprise plan is provided by leveraging the support of native Db2 HADR.
+Backups of the service are also taken every 24 hours and backed up to cross regional Cloud Object Storage for disaster recovery purposes.

-- Each HADR system consists of 3 nodes located in different independent availability zones.
+- Each HADR system consists of 3 nodes located in different independent availability zones within the same region.
+- {site.data.keyword.dv_short}} supports Dallas, Frankfurt, London and Tokyo regions.

 Currently, the {{site.data.keyword.dv_short}} beta consists of 1 node.
 {: important}